Drink Driving Offences in NSW: What you need to know

 drink driving

-In May 2019, the processes and penalties for drink driving offences in New South Wales changed considerably.
+In May 2019, the processes and penalties for drink-driving offences in New South Wales changed significantly.
 Those changes included an ability to have a drink driver’s license suspended immediately, even if categorised as a ‘low range’ offence.
-Also, on the spot fines can now be issued for a first offence if the blood alcohol reading is below 0.079.
-This means that it is no longer always necessary to attend court for a low range drink driving offence.
+Also, on-the-spot fines can now be issued for a first offence if the blood alcohol reading is below 0.079.
+This means it is no longer always necessary to attend court for a low-range drink-driving offence.

 Blood Alcohol Concentration